Marina Pierro: 1982

 Following Art of Love, Borowczyk intended to make a film about the Egyptian queen Nefertiti starring Pierro.
 According to Pierro, Borowczyk was passionate about the project after he discovered a resemblance between Pierro and a bust of the queen.
 Borowczyk delivered a press conference on the subject of the film and scouted filming locations in Tunisia, and Pierro discussed the film in interviews:

 The Neferiti project was aborted during pre-production, and Pierro took some time off films to appear in avant-garde theatre in Rome.
 She also spent time writing pieces for theatre as well as a screenplay loosely inspired by Joseph Sheridan le Fanu.

-Love Rites and "Un traitement justifié"
+1987-1990

-In 1987, Pierro appeared in an episode of Carlo Di Carlo's television miniseries Cinque storie inquietanti.
-She then starred in Walerian Borowczyk's final feature-length film, 1987's love poem Ceremonie d'amour (Love Rites) as Miriam Gwen, a sultry, mysterious and philosophical prostitute who meets and lures the vain and naive clothes buyer Hugo (Mathieu Carrière) in the Paris Métro before seducing and torturing him.
+In 1987, Pierro appeared in the first episode of Carlo Di Carlo's Cinque storie inquietanti (Five Disturbing Stories), a 5-part Italian television miniseries based upon the writings of American mystery writer Stanley Ellin.
+She then starred in Walerian Borowczyk's final feature-length film, 1987's love poem Cérémonie d'amour (Love Rites) as Miriam Gwen, a sultry, mysterious and philosophical prostitute who meets and lures the vain and naive clothes buyer Hugo (Mathieu Carrière) in the Paris Métro before seducing and torturing him.
 The film is based on the novel Tout disparaîtra (Everything Must Go) by André Pieyre de Mandiargues, whose 1967 novel La Marge was adapted to film by Borowczyk in 1976, and who provided the foreword to the 1981 book Borowczyk: Cinéaste Onirique.